isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 > show onscreen again

+**Jessy**
+That looks cleaner!
+But it would look far better if those ghastly circles were removed, a solid color was drawn under the curve, and if the chart values were hidden.
+How do you configure how the data itself is rendered?

 **Catie**
-The chart would look far better if those ghastly circles were removed, a solid color was drawn under the curve, and if the chart values were hidden.
-How do you configure how the data itself is rendered?

-**Jessy**
-As you've already seen the `Charts` framework is highly configurable, so after a quick read through the documentation I was able to find the necessary methods and properties to achieve exactly the look you're talking about!
+I wondered that myself.
+After a quick read through the documentation, I was able to find the necessary methods and properties to achieve exactly the look you're talking about!

 It turns out that you use `LineChartDataSet` to configure the appearance of the data, which in hindsight makes perfect sense.

 ## Demo

-Now I'll add the configuration to the `LineChartDataSet` I created.

 To set the color of the line I use a `UIColor` array.